alatiera/gnome-podcasts/README.md

 ## Acknowledgments

-Hammond's design is heavily insired by [Gnome-Music](https://wiki.gnome.org/Design/Apps/Music) and [Vocal](http://vocalproject.net/).
+Hammond's design is heavily insired by [GNOME Music](https://wiki.gnome.org/Design/Apps/Music) and [Vocal](http://vocalproject.net/).

-We also copied some elements from [Gnome-news](https://wiki.gnome.org/Design/Apps/Potential/News).
+We also copied some elements from [GNOME News](https://wiki.gnome.org/Design/Apps/Potential/News).

 And almost the entirety of the build system is copied from the [Fractal](https://gitlab.gnome.org/danigm/fractal) project.